How To Get Rid Of Dark Circles For Men: 6 Targeted Tips, From Derms

 - Bananas: Bananas have significant amounts of vitamins C, E, B, and A, which can help brighten the skin and combat free radicals.
-Not to mention, bananas are also rich in silica, which plays an important role in collagen synthesis.
+Not to mention, bananas are also rich in silica3, which plays an important role in collagen synthesis4.
 Simply puree a banana and rub the goop under your eyes for about 10 minutes.

 You'll also want to try to manage internal inflammation, if you can, as well as avoid directly irritating the area.
 Notes Zeichner, excess pigment "can occur after chronic rubbing of the skin or even inflammation from allergies."